dwdii/dwdii.github.io/_posts/2014-11-17-Julia-Studio-UnitRange-has-no-field-len.md

 ---
 {{ page.title }}
 ----------------
-FYI - you might get flacky behaviour from Julia Studio.
+Are you getting flacky behavior from Julia Studio?
 I did.
 I'm on Windows 8.1 and every time I tried to run a jl script it either would do nothing, or I would get the error in the subject of this thread (and maybe the script would run).
+If I reset the console via the Tools &gt; Julia &gt; Reset Console menu item
-The Julia Studio Console didn't seem to work either.
+I could usually get another execution out of the debugger.
+The Julia Studio Console didn't seem to work with REPL commands either.
 It looks like there is a bug in the ConsoleLogic.jl script that comes with Julia Studio 0.4.5.
 I seem to have fixed my issue by editing the ConsoleLogic.jl script on line 210 to change range.len to be range.length.
 Apparently the correct property is length (not len).